Hey, enough already!

-Do you remember the night before your first job interview?
+Remember the night before your first job interview?

-What if I mess up the interview and don’t get the job?
+“What if I botch the interview and don’t get the job?“

-It just added fuel to my already fretful mind.
+It only fueled my already apprehensive mind.

-I had to calm my mind.
+I needed to calm down and clear my mind.

-3. Allocate a Time Slot for Overthinking
+3. Designate a Time Slot for Overthinking

 Thinking too much leads to paralysis by analysis.
 It’s important to think things through, but many use thinking as a means of avoiding action.

-Things that I can’t do anything?
+Things that I can’t do anything about?

-I let them go.
+I cross them off.

-4. Ignore Assumptions and Seek Facts
+4. Ditch Assumptions and Pursue Facts

 Don’t let overthinking create problems that don’t exist.

 All those worries and overthinking were for nothing.

 Your partner’s recent mood swing may have nothing to do with you.

-5. Watch Out Energy Flow
+5. Monitor Your Energy Flow

 Overthinking is often a product of underdoing.

-No one is pointing a gun at you and me to overthink while neglecting some other important aspects of our life.
+We have the luxury of choosing what to focus on.
+No one is pointing a gun at us and telling us to overthink while neglecting other important aspects of our lives.

 Remember, today is the tomorrow you worried about yesterday.